sav-che/TL-2/Authors/Smith, Eugene Allen {std. Eu.A. Sm.}.md

-> [!cite] BHL link: this entry starts at [page 670](https://www.biodiversitylibrary.org/item/104077#page/684/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 670](https://www.biodiversitylibrary.org/page/33333809) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Smith, Eugene Allen (1841-1927), American geologist and plant collector; A.B.
 Univ.
 Alabama 1862; at Berlin, Göttingen and Heidelberg 1865-1868; Dr. phil.
 Heidelberg 1868; LL.D.
 Univ.
 Mississipi 1899; with the Alabama Geological Survey 1868-1871; professor of mineralogy and geology Univ.
-Alabama from 1871; State geologist of Alabama from 1873. (*Eu.A.
-Sm.*).
+Alabama from 1871; State geologist of Alabama from 1873.
+**Abbreviated name**: *Eu.A.
+Sm.*

 #### Herbarium and types